jkapellas/EsriExtensionManager/README.md

 The Extension License Manager has been tested in ArcMap 10.2.1, 10.2.2 and 10.3.1, and with the Spatial Analyst, 3D Analyst, Geostatistical Analyst and Publisher extensions.

+I would like to thank Freddie Gibson of ESRI Support Services for his invaluable assistance in the initial development of this add-in.

 Comments, suggestions, bugfixes and enhancements are quite welcome.
 I hope you find this Add-in useful.